tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.37.0 =
+* Finally fixed an issue with not correctly flushing rewrite rules on plugin activation.

 = 1.36.0 =
 * Prevent displaying a review shortcode inside a review post type.